mykelalvis/FT/Traveller/WORKING/Book 1.md

 The six career types generated here are general careers assumed to exist in the human societies within the galaxy.
 They can roughly be described as follows:
 Navy: Members of the interstellar space navy which patrols space between the stars.
-The navy has responsibility for the protection of society from lawless ele- ments in the interstellar trade channels, and from foreign powers.
+The navy has responsibility for the protection of society from lawless ele-ments in the interstellar trade channels, and from foreign powers.
 Marines: Members of the armed fighting forces carried aboard starships.
 Marines deal with piracy and boarding actions in space, defend the starports and bases belonging to the navy, and supplement other ground forces such as the army.